polyfem/polyfem/docs/main.md

 \nabla_q J = \partial_q J - p^\intercal\ \partial_q h.
 $$
 The vector $p$ is called the adjoint solution, $\partial_u J$ is called the adjoint RHS, and $p^\intercal\ \partial_q h$ is called the adjoint term.
 As $J$ is a scalar function, the adjoint method only needs to solve a linear system instead of computing a complete inverse.
 In the code, the `State` first runs the forward simulation and caches the solution $u$, and $\partial_u h$, which is essentially the Hessian matrix used in the forward Newton's method.
 Then the `AdjointForm` computes the adjoint RHS $\partial_u J$, which is then sent to `State` to solve adjoint equation.
 The adjoint solution $p$ is cached in `State` after the solve.
 Finally, the `VariableToSimulation` computes the adjoint term $p^\intercal\ \partial_q h$ and the `AdjointForm` assembles the complete gradient.

+The PDE constraint $h(q, u)=0$ normally consists of multiple terms, e.g. inertia, elasticity, collision, friction, etc. Each term is defined as a `Form` in the forward simulation.
+To compute the adjoint term, $\partial_q h$ is implemented in each `Form`.
+E.g. the `ElasticForm` has `force_material_derivative` and `force_shape_derivative` that compute the partial derivatives of `h` w.r.t. the Lamé parameters and shape parameters.
+There is no derivatives with respect to friction coefficient or initial conditions since they are zero.

 ## Building PolyFEM as a stand-alone executable